 Untold Innovation: A few minutes with Tisha Livingston

 This year at Untold Content, we’re focusing on stories of Untold Innovation.
-As a firm committed to innovation storytelling from thought leaders across organizations and sectors, we have embarked on a journey to uncover stories of innovative thinking that are galvanizing change and growth in four main industries: tech, medical, science and human impact.
+As a firm committed to innovation storytelling from thought leaders across organizations and sectors, we have embarked on a journey to uncover stories of innovative thinking that are galvanizing change and growth in four main industries: tech, medical, science, and human impact.
 We’ve asked you to nominate thought leaders in your field who are driving innovation, and you continue to deliver!

 Our next innovation story comes from Tisha Livingston, the CEO of Infinite Acres.
 She supports healthy communities by scaling indoor food production.
-Our interview follows a couple journeys: her innovation journey and the journey food makes to our grocery stores.
-With the health of our communities and environment at stake, Tisha describes the widespread benefits of locally grown produce.
+Our interview follows a couple of journeys: her innovation journey and the journey food makes to our grocery stores.
+With the health of our communities and the environment at stake, Tisha describes the widespread benefits of locally grown produce.
 She’s not afraid to share her ideas and encourages other innovators to do the same.
 So, perhaps grab a healthy snack and dig into our interview with Innovator of the Month, Tisha Livingston.

 P.S.
 Keep sending in those nominations of others for us to highlight in our Untold Innovation series.
 You can complete our nomination form or email us with their information.

 Tisha Livingston is the CEO of Infinite Acres, a global joint venture among the Dutch company Priva, a greenhouse technology company, an American indoor farming company, 80 Acres Farms and the British Ocado Group, U.K.’s largest online grocer.
 She works to scale indoor food production through vertical farming done in environmentally controlled, pesticide-free facilities and values the role of local food in enabling stronger and healthier communities.